OffByNone/Omniscience/README.md

             [ ] Re-enable
             [ ] Show notifications for new files playing as well as new devices found Searching
+            [ ] Simple storage seems to not be working.
-            [ ] Allow to search for devices on an interval [ ] Getting responses with a header.LOCATION of 127.0.0.1 (no http://)(on both desktop and laptop).
+            [ ] Allow to search for devices on an interval [ ] In _removeStaleDevices attempt to contact the device directly before throwing it away.
+			[ ] Getting responses with a header.LOCATION of 127.0.0.1 (no http://)(on both desktop and laptop).
 The location can never be hit and it just seems to cause problems.
-Look into this.
+Look into this
+        Constants
+			[] Move in more strings
+			[] fix serviceTypes and deviceTypes.

         [ ] Get metadata for files
-        [ ] Replace my custom string.format with ES6 template strings
         [ ] Inject more dependencies
         [ ] Add ffmpegjs and attempt to change container if container is unsupported but underlying codecs are supported [ ] Better error handling